Hi, I’m Tony! I’m the Community Program Manager at Team SPI.

 In Workfrom, you can create a perpetual “room” where people can come to hang out and work alongside one another.
 It’s explicitly not a space to hold a scheduled meeting: while cameras will be on, microphones are disabled.
 You can only talk to each other over chat, leaving your ears free to focus on the admin-chosen musical playlist while you do other things.

-Custom wallpaper and simple discussion prompts in the chat round out an incredibly simple but truly powerful tool for creating a sense of shared presence among a team or small community.
+Custom wallpaper and simple discussion prompt in the chat round out an incredibly simple but truly powerful tool for creating a sense of shared presence among a team or small community.

 Try everything!
 There are dozens of these platforms.
 Check out a giant list here.